sunnygirlzyq/Donglab.github.io/content/publication/[20]-MEMS-MIR-Spectrometer/index.md

 ---
-title: 'Single-pixel reconstructive mid-infrared micro-spectrometer.
-Optics Express'
+title: 'Single-pixel reconstructive mid-infrared micro-spectrometer.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here